ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 <br>

-### 4.2 Open Chat's Popover
+### 4.2 Define the `open` Property

-In the previous step we bound Popover's `open` property to the Chat's `open`, so that the Popover opens/closes according to the Chat's `open` value.
+In the previous step, we saw that we only need to set Popover's `open` property to open or close the Popover.

-Adding an `open` property on Chat's level will allow consumers to open and close the `Chat` declaratively via HTML attribute.
+We will add an `open` property on Chat's level as well, that will forward to the internally used Popover, because it's not accessible from outside (it's part of the Chat's Shadow DOM)

-- Add `open` property
+- Add `open` property to `src/Chat.ts`

 ```ts
 import property from "@ui5/webcomponents-base/dist/decorators/property.js";